 Process Officer (Part Time)

-The successful candidate will provide an effective and efficient support to the Criminal Justice Unit in respect of the decision making process for all traffic collisions and minor process reports.
+In this role the successful candidate will provide an effective and efficient support to the Criminal Justice Unit in respect of the decision making process for all traffic collisions and minor process reports.
 This will include assessing and making contact with interested parties in the decision making process and action correspondence in respect of road traffic collision reports, minor process files and administration of driver documents.
 You will also investigate and respond to customers in processing and finalising cases, complaints and other queries to ensure fair and consistent decisions are applied in line with force procedures.

 You must be educated to A-Level standard or equivalent, ideally with a particular focus in law and procedures.
 You will have recent experience in decision making and file management with the ability to assimilate information, together with proven customer service skills to enable good communication at all levels.
 Proven ability to prioritise, organise and manage your time effectively is essential together the ability to work unsupervised and as part of a team.